Your doctor may ask you to keep a record of your child's

 How do your child's temper tantrums affect the

-how to best advise you on how to manage your child's difficult behavior.
+advise you on how to manage your child's behavior.

-If temper tantrums frequently last longer than 15 minutes or occur
+exams or tests if your child often has temper tantrums that last longer than 15 minutes or occur

 In this article